Microsoft: Foreign hackers are targeting Biden and Trump camps

 “It is important to highlight that none are involved in maintaining or operating voting infrastructure and there was no identified impact on election systems,” Krebs said.

-“We have known from the beginning of our campaign that we would be subject to such attacks and we are prepared for them,” Biden’s team said in a statement.

-The Trump campaign said it too was aware of the break-in attempts.
-“We are a large target, so it is not surprising to see malicious activity directed at the campaign or our staff,” Deputy National Press Secretary Thea McDonald said in a statement.
+The Biden and Trump campaigns both said they were aware of the targeting and weren’t surprised by it.

+Russian Embassy Press Secretary Nikolay Lakhonin pushed back on the allegations, saying Americans had been discussing “so-called ‘interference’” for years without presenting what he described as “factual evidence.”

-The Chinese and Russian embassies in Washington and the Iranian mission to the United Nations in New York also did not immediately return messages.
-All three governments have previously denied allegations of cyberespionage.
+The Chinese Embassy in Washington and the Iranian mission to the United Nations in New York also did not immediately return messages.
+Beijing and Tehran have previously denied allegations of cyber espionage.

-State-backed hackers regularly target one another’s politicians, their advisors, and their campaigns, but the issue has gained particular salience in the United States and Europe following hack-and-leak operations that targeted Trump’s 2016 opponent, Hillary Clinton, as well as French President Emmanuel Macron ahead of his election in 2017 and the British Conservative Party before parliamentary elections last year.
+State-backed hackers going after politicians in an election year is not unusual.

+“Parties and campaigns are good sources of intelligence on future policy,” said John Hultquist, an analyst at cybersecurity company FireEye’s Mandiant unit.

+But he said he was particularly concerned by the news that Fancy Bear was active, saying the group history of leaking data it hacked “raises the prospect of follow-on information operations or other devastating activity.”

-Reporting by Raphael Satter; additional reporting by Joseph Menn in San Francisco and Michelle Nichols in New York; Editing by Alistair Bell
+Reporting by Raphael Satter; additional reporting by Joseph Menn in San Francisco and Michelle Nichols in New York; Editing by Alistair Bell, Tom Brown and Lincoln Feast.